joostkremers/pandoc-mode/docs/index.md

 ## end
 ```

-The commented section at the end starting with
+The commented-out section starting with `"## pandoc-mode settings"`
-`"## pandoc-mode settings"` contains settings that are used by
+contains settings that are used by `pandoc-mode`, not by Pandoc itself.
-`pandoc-mode`, not by Pandoc itself.
-They are commented out because
+They are commented out because Pandoc throws an error when a defaults
-Pandoc actually throws an error when it sees them.
+file contains keys that are not Pandoc options.

 Note that you can also display all options that `pandoc-mode` recognises
 (both Pandoc options and its own) using a prefix argument; i.e.,